Image: candy1812 / stock.adobe.com

 All seven existing insurers are continuing to offer coverage in Missouri’s exchange in 2021, with varying coverage areas, and Blue KC has returned to the marketplace.
 Blue KC is offering coverage in the same 30 western Missouri counties where they previously offered coverage.

-Aetna joining Missouri marketplace for 2022; three insurers expanding coverage areas
+Aetna joined Missouri marketplace for 2022; three insurers expanded coverage areas

-For 2022 coverage, Missouri’s marketplace will have nine participating insurers.
-Aetna is joining the marketplace with plans available in 34 counties.
-And Celtic/Ambetter, Medica, and Oscar are all expanding their coverage areas (coverage areas for 2022 are here; coverage areas for 2021 are here).
+For 2022 coverage, Missouri’s marketplace has nine participating insurers.
+Aetna rejoined the marketplace with plans available in 34 counties.
+And Celtic/Ambetter, Medica, and Oscar all expanded their coverage areas (coverage areas for 2022 are here; coverage areas for 2021 are here).

 Lawmakers considered, but did not pass, legislation to create reinsurance program